webapicookbook/hyper/README.md

  - [x] : support for ..
 LENGTH - returns length of saved stack
  - [x] : support for ..
 POP remove response from top of the stack
  - [x] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from top-of-stack response
- - [x] : support for CJ returns a strong-typed version of response from top of the stack (collection+JSON)
+ - [x] : support for CJ returns a strong-typed version of response from top of the stack (`vnd.collection+json`)
  - [x] : support for ..
 LINKS returns links array from a collection+JSON response
  - [x] : support for ..
 ITEMS returns items array from a collection+JSON response
  - [x] : support for ..
 QUERIES returns queries array from a collection+JSON response
  - [x] : support for ..
 TEMPLATE returns template collection from a collection+JSON response
  - [x] : support for ..
 ID|NAME|REL _{string}_ returns results of a pre-set JSONPath query (shorthand)
  - [x] : support for ..
 PATH _{JSONPath}_ returns results of a JSONPath query from a collection+JSON response
+ - [x] : support for HAL returns a strong-typed version of response from top of the stack (`vnd.hal+json`)
+ - [x] : support for ..
+LINKS returns links array from a HAL response
+ - [x] : support for ..
+EMBEDDED returns items array from a HAL response
+ - [x] : support for ..
+QUERIES returns queries array from a HAL response
+ - [x] : support for ..
+TEMPLATE returns template collection from a HAL response
+ - [x] : support for ..
+KEY|ID|REL _{string}_ returns results of a pre-set JSONPath query (shorthand)
+ - [x] : support for ..
+PATH _{JSONPath}_ returns results of a JSONPath query from a HAL response
  - [x] : support for CONFIG (READ) returns NVP of saved config data
  - [x] : support for ..
 FILE _{filename}_ loads config file (read)
  - [x] : support for ..
 SET _{n:v,...}_ shared config file write